codeface-io/LSPService/README.md

 Of course, we assume here the editor supports LSPService.

-1. Download and open LSPService.
-It will run in Terminal, and as long as it's running there, the service is available.
+1. Download and open `LSPService`.
+It will run in terminal, and as long as it's running there, the service is available.
 Check: <http://localhost:8080/lspservice>
-3. Set the language server locations (file paths) for the languages you want to have supported.
-	* There's a command line interface for that.
-After LSPService launches in Terminal, it explains all commands there.
-	* LSPService finds the Swift language server automatically if Xcode is installed.
-But in general, users still must locate language servers manually, if the editor doesn't help with that.
+2. To add language servers, add corresponding entries to `LSPServiceConfig.json` and restart `LSPService`.

 ## API